Might and Magic VI: The Mandate of Heaven: Development

+Reception

-ReceptionGameSpot gave the game a 9.1 out of 10 and called it "a standout game in what should be a great year for role-playing game fans", as well as saying "the graphics in Might and Magic VI are the best yet seen in a 3D first-person-perspective role-playing game."
-IGN gave the game a 9.0 out of 10 in their 1998 review, saying "any fan of role-playing games should already own this game... [it] satisfies on a level that no RPG has in years.
+The game received favorable reviews according to the review aggregation website GameRankings.
+GameSpot called it "a standout game in what should be a great year for role-playing game fans", as well as saying "the graphics in Might and Magic VI are the best yet seen in a 3D first-person-perspective role-playing game."
+IGN said, "any fan of role-playing games should already own this game... [it] satisfies on a level that no RPG has in years.
 Highly recommended for almost everyone."
-RPGFan also gave the game a 9.0 out of 10, citing the gameplay as a particular strength.
+RPGFan cited the gameplay as a particular strength.
 "When all is said and done, the sheer fun of exploration and character development is more than enough to keep playing Might and Magic VI.
 It can get tedious at times, and the gameplay and graphics have a few limitations.
 That alone is not enough to drag the game down, and in the end, the end result is more than the sum of its parts.
 Choose to enter the land of Enroth, and you'll find yourself playing for well over 100 hours."

-In 1998, PC Gamer declared it the 32nd-best computer game ever released, and the editors called it "a must-have for any roleplaying fan's collection".
+In 1998, PC Gamer declared it the 32nd-best computer game ever released, and its staff called it "a must-have for any roleplaying fan's collection".

+Awards

-Awards Might and Magic VI was nominated for the Academy of Interactive Arts & Sciences' "Role Playing Game of the Year", Computer Gaming Worlds "Best RPG", PC Gamer USs "The Best Roleplaying Game", GameSpot's "Role-playing Game of the Year", IGN's "Best RPG of the Year" and Computer Games Strategy Pluss "RPG of the Year" awards, all of which ultimately went to Baldur's Gate.
-The editors of PC Gamer US wrote that Might and Magic VI "takes all of the elements that made its predecessors some of the most popular RPGs in gaming history and, amazingly, improves on them."
-In Computer Gaming World, the editors called Might and Magic VI "a gigantic, addictive hack-'n'-slash—and not much in the depth department.
+The game received nominations for the Academy of Interactive Arts & Sciences' "PC Role Playing Game of the Year" award at the 2nd Annual Interactive Achievement Awards, "Best RPG" award at Computer Gaming World's 1999 Premier Awards, the "Best Roleplaying Game" at the Fifth Annual PC Gamer Awards, "Role-playing Game of the Year" award at GameSpot's Best and Worst of 1998 Awards, "Best RPG of the Year" award at IGNPC's Best of 1998 Awards, and "RPG of the Year Award" at Computer Games Strategy Plus' Best of 1998 Awards; however, it was all ultimately awarded to Baldur's Gate.
+The staff of PC Gamer wrote that Might and Magic VI "takes all of the elements that made its predecessors some of the most popular RPGs in gaming history and, amazingly, improves on them."
+The staff of CGW called Might and Magic VI "a gigantic, addictive hack-'n'-slash—and not much in the depth department.
 Still, for 80 hours or so, it was a definite hoot to play."